AnnoyingTechnology/laravel-blindtest/README.md

 This _should_ not be exposed on the internet, or either
 * add an AuthBasic
 * implement password authentication on a fork of this project

+# Tech

+* Uses Websocket for real-time communication
+* Use perfect or partial artist and track title matches for scoring